Important PPP update for 2021

 What does the CARES act mean for my business?

 The CARES Act allows eligible small businesses to apply for Economic Injury Disaster Loans (EIDL) and get an advance of up to $10,000 in working capital.
 The Small Business Administration is offering assistance with applying for these loans.
+NOTE: THE EIDL LOAN/GRANT PROGRAM IS NOT CURRENTLY ACCEPTING APPLICATIONS.
+Read more here.

 Another aspect of the CARES Act is the Paycheck Protection Program, which allows businesses with fewer than 500 employees to receive larger loans (up to $10M) to help maintain their employees and make payroll.
 This program is meant to save jobs, and even encourage your business to hire back employees that may have been laid off due to COVID-19 challenges.
+For 2021, the requirement to rehire or restore employees has been removed, particularly for businesses taking out PPP loans of less than $50,000.
+Get the full details: Can I still get a PPP loan if I’ve laid off employees?

 Depending on individual circumstances and compliance with certain terms (see below), PPP loans may also be forgiven.